matuteiglesias/journal/content/Teaching/2025-03-20_Developed_Teaching_Strategies_for_Data_Science_Cla.md

 ## 📅 2025-03-20 — Session: Developed Teaching Strategies for Data Science Class

 **🕒 06:10–06:20**
-**🏷️ Labels**: Data Science, Teaching, Checklists, Education, Strategies
+**🏷️ Labels**: Data Science, Teaching, Education, Checklists, Engagement
 **📂 Project**: Teaching
 **⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to develop effective teaching strategies and materials for a [[Data Science]] class.
+The goal of this session was to develop effective teaching strategies and materials for a [[Data Science]] class, focusing on engaging students and structuring the class efficiently.

 ### Key Activities
-- Created a list of engaging questions to initiate a [[Data Science]] class, focusing on understanding students' backgrounds and interests.
+- **Questions to Initiate a [[Data Science]] Class**: Created a list of engaging questions to understand students' backgrounds and expectations.
-- Emphasized the importance of enthusiasm and authenticity in teaching, encouraging knowledge sharing.
+- **Encouragement for Sharing Knowledge**: Emphasized the importance of enthusiasm and authenticity in teaching.
-- Utilized checklists to structure classes effectively, ensuring coverage of key concepts and practical exercises.
+- **Utilizing Checklists for Structured Classes**: Suggested using checklists to divide classes into sections for better focus and coverage.

 ### Achievements
-- Developed a comprehensive plan for structuring [[Data Science]] classes using checklists and engaging questions.
+- Developed a comprehensive set of questions and checklists to enhance class engagement and structure.

 ### Pending Tasks
 - Implement the developed strategies in upcoming classes and gather feedback for further refinement.